atantomo/DynamicHeightCollectionViewLayout/README.md

 }()
 ```

-* Assign a specific model to your `DynamicHeightCollectionViewLayout` instance, which will become the data source of the height calculation in the next point
+* Assign a specific model to your `NormalizedHeightCollectionViewLayout` instance, which will become the data source of the height calculation in the next point
 ```
-var models: ChangeTracerArray<T> = ChangeTracerArray() { // replace 'T' with your Type here
+var models: TrackableArray<T> = TrackableArray() { // replace 'T' with your Type here
         didSet {
             gridLayout.models = models
         }